Masson's Trichrome: Protocol & Fibrosis Quantification

 This technique exploits the differences in tissue porosity (permeability) and the molecular weights of the dyes.

-4. Collagen Staining with Large Molecular Aniline Blue: Finally, a large-molecule dye, Aniline Blue (or Light Green), is applied.
-Because of its large molecular size, it cannot penetrate the dense cellular structures but selectively permeates and binds to the mordant-treated collagen fibers, coloring them distinctly blue (or green).
+- Collagen Staining with Large Molecular Aniline Blue: Finally, a large-molecule Aniline Blue solution is applied (a Light Green variant — commonly referred to as Gomori's or modified Masson trichrome — is also used and renders collagen green instead of blue).
+Because of its large molecular size, the dye cannot penetrate dense cellular structures but selectively permeates and binds to the mordant-treated collagen fibers, coloring them distinctly blue.
+The protocol in Section 3 assumes the Aniline Blue version for consistency.

 3. Detailed Experimental Protocol